Michael Ford (politician)

-Michael Douglas Ford (born Michael Douglas Aldo Ford Stirpe; 1994) is a Canadian lobbyist and former politician who served as the Ontario minister of citizenship and multiculturalism from 2022 to 2025.
+Michael Douglas Ford (born Michael Douglas Aldo Ford Stirpe; 1994) is a Canadian lobbyist and politician who served as the Ontario minister of citizenship and multiculturalism from 2022 to 2025.
 He was the member of Provincial Parliament (MPP) for York South—Weston from 2022 to 2025, representing the Progressive Conservative (PC) Party.
 Ford was a member of Toronto City Council from 2016 to 2022, representing Etobicoke North.
 He is the nephew of Doug Ford, the 26th premier of Ontario, and Rob Ford, the 64th mayor of Toronto.
 In 2025, Ford registered as a lobbyist.

 Early and personal life

 Ford was born in 1994, to Ennio Stirpe and Kathy Ford in Toronto, Ontario.
 He attended Richview Collegiate Institute in Etobicoke, graduating in 2012.
 He is the nephew of Doug Ford, the 26th premier of Ontario, and Rob Ford, the 64th mayor of Toronto.
 He is the grandson of Doug Ford Sr., who was an MPP.

 In 2014, Ford changed his surname from Stirpe to Ford, and removed Aldo from his given name.
 His father, Ennio Stirpe, was convicted of manslaughter in 2009 and convicted of attempted murder in 2012.
 Stirpe is currently incarcerated and serving an 18-year prison term for attempted murder.